Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 To preserve the delicate aroma of matcha tea for as long as possible, you should store it as best you can.
 Therefore, you should reseal the powder after each opening to avoid loss of important ingredients.

 It is especially important to protect the powder from light.
-Do not leave the container witht the powder open and close immediately after use.
+Do not leave the container open and close immediately after use.
 It is also recommended to store it in the refrigerator.
-However, it is very important that the package is hermetically sealed, otherwise the tea may absorb foreign odors and lose its unique flavor.
+However, it is very important that a refrigerated container is hermetically sealed, otherwise the tea may absorb foreign odors and lose its unique flavor.

 Matcha Green Tea Latte: What It Is